makeshmbl/mobi-makeshapp/README.md

 # mobi-makeshapp

-# for auto build new testing neww
+# for auto build new testing